 Refunds & changes

-Eurostar Standard & Eurostar Plus tickets are non-refundable, but you can change the date or train until an hour before departure, just paying any difference in fare, no change fee.
+Eurostar Standard & Eurostar Plus tickets are non-refundable, but you can change the date or train until an hour before departure, paying any difference in fare.

 -

-In the fares chart below, fares shown with a from in front vary like air fares, rising as departure date approaches, with limited availability at each price level.
-The fares shown without a 'from' do not increase like this, and are what you'll pay as long as there are seats left - except for railpass holder fares which are limited by a quota.
+In the fares table below, fares with a from in front vary like air fares, with limited availability at each price level.
+The fares without a 'from' do not increase and are what you'll pay as long as there are seats left - except for railpass holder fares which are limited by a quota.

 If you have to travel at short notice